 If you are curious about your body’s 24-hour sleep-wake hormones, cortisol and melatonin, consider taking an at-home sleep and stress test to evaluate these hormone levels and learn more about what it means if they are low, normal, or high.
 If you suspect you have a sleep disorder or are suffering from chronic stress or anxiety, it is recommended to consult your primary care provider, who may refer you to a sleep specialist.

 Also note that you can now test for COVID-19 from the convenience and safety of home—even if you’re asymptomatic—with the Everlywell COVID-19 Test Home Collection Kit DTC (you collect your sample at home, then send it to a lab for testing).
+You may also want to consider the Ellume COVID-19 Test if you're interested in a rapid home COVID-19 test.

 Sources: American Academy of Sleep Medicine | US National Library of Medicine| Cleveland Clinic | American Psychiatric Association | US National Library of Medicine | Sleep Foundation | Mayo Clinic | Sleep Foundation | Harvard Health Publishing | US National Library of Medicine | Harvard Health Publishing | Sleep Foundation| Sleep Foundation | National Library of Medicine | National Library of Medicine